3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ## Auto Github Config Dir Backup!

 Setup backups that are saved to your own private Github Repo with a single click as well as automatically on the hour every hour!
-The backups can even be edited online than pulled down by the printer once online again so syncing everthing up!
+The backups can even be edited online than pulled down by the printer once online again so syncing everything up!

 https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/Auto_Backup_Your_Printer/Git_Backup.md